Laukaa

-The subject of the Laukaa's coat of arms refers to the municipality's abundant coniferous forests and Laukaa's location in the heart of Finland.
+The subject of Laukaa's coat of arms refers to the municipality's abundant coniferous forests and Laukaa's location in the heart of Finland.
 The explanation of the coat of arms is "a red heart in a silver field, from which grows a three-pronged green conifer."
 The coat of arms was designed by Olof Eriksson and approved by the Laukaa Municipal Council at its meeting on June 6, 1955.
 The Ministry of the Interior confirmed the use of the coat of arms on September 5 of the same year.

 Geography

 Neighbouring municipalities are Hankasalmi, Jyväskylä, Konnevesi, Toivakka, Uurainen and Äänekoski.

 There are all together 129 lakes in Laukaa.
 Biggest lakes in Laukaa are Lievestuoreenjärvi, Kuusvesi, Leppävesi and Lake Uurainen.